 The company’s core philosophy is all about learning together.
 They don’t care about degrees or GPAs.
 Instead, they value the ability to learning and trying out new things to get the most important tasks done.

 Would you like to know more about the startups’ jobs and technologies you could be building?
-Go see the complete list of our partnering startups on our Jobs page, read our position blog post and subscribe to our newsletter to hear directly about the new companies and positions in San Francisco and Singapore.
+Go see the complete list of our partnering startups on our Jobs page, read our position blog post and subscribe to our newsletter to hear directly about the new companies and positions in San Francisco.

 The San Francisco Bay Area